Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 You’ll need to bear in mind that Squarespace’s ecommerce functionality is more limited than Shopify’s, however — particularly where multi-currency selling and point-of-sale ecommerce are concerned.
 But for an ecommerce beginner with simple selling needs, it’s great.

 Webflow is also an interesting option for users who want a huge degree of control over layout.
-To see how it stacks up against Shopify, you can read our new Webflow vs Shopify comparison.
+To see how it stacks up against Shopify, you can read our Webflow vs Shopify comparison.
 You can also check out our Webflow review, Webflow vs Wix shootout and Squarespace vs Webflow comparison for more details on this platform.

 If international selling is important to your business, PrestaShop might be a good option for you.
 Although not as easy to use as Shopify, it provides users with a lot of flexibility when it comes to selling in multiple currencies, site translation and tax calculation.
 Take a look at our PrestaShop vs Shopify comparison for more details.

+You might also be wondering whether online marketplaces like Etsy, eBay and Amazon are good options for starting an ecommerce business.
 If so, take a look at our Shopify vs Etsy comparison, our Shopify vs eBay comparison and our Shopify vs Amazon comparison for more details on how selling on platforms like these compares to using a standalone store builder.

 If you already run a website, you might like to investigate Ecwid, which allows you to add an online store to an existing site (Ecwid offers similar functionality to Shopify’s ‘Buy Button’, but with more advanced features).
+You can read our full Ecwid review or our Ecwid vs Shopify comparison for more information on this product.

 If you are on a low budget, then Wix, Big Cartel, GoDaddy and Jimdo are worth a look, as they offer selling tools at a cheaper price point.